-- Daughter of the Lilies: There are at least eight golden utensils, plus superfluous dishes, per place setting at a particularly stultifying formal dinner where some social elites have a casual chat about Drath summoning.
+- Daughter of the Lilies: There are at least eight golden utensils, plus superfluous dishes, per place setting at a particularly stultifying Fancy Dinner where some social elites have a casual chat about demon-summoning.

 - Sofia the First.
 Sofia's first dinner at the palace embarrasses her so much that the little girl takes all the forks at once in her hands.
 Princess Amber notices it — and make fun of her new stepsister's table manners at school the very next day.

 - Barbie in The Princess and the Pauper.
 Erika, who's impersonating princess Anneliese, is being taught in a song that "To be a princess is to know which spoon to use."

 - Barbie as the Princess and the Popstar.
 Keira, princess Tori's look-alike, pretends to be her and is embarrassed when she does not know which spoon to choose to eat ice-cream.
 Fortunately, Tori's pet dog, of all people, shows Keira the proper one with her paw.note

 - The Simpsons.
 In the episode The Mansion Family, the Simpsons look after Mr. Burns' mansion during his and Mr. Smithers' absence.
 While having sloppy joes for dinner one night, they use all the cutlery available, though Marge notes that it's probably too elaborate for such a simple meal.
 Marge knows what all but one of the forks are for, with the one she doesn't know being very long—Homer claims that that particular fork makes a good butt-scratcher.